Talent Acquisition vs Recruitment in Workforce Planning

 Example:

 A manufacturing company wants to expand into EV components over the next three years.
-Instead of waiting for vacancies to arise, the TA team works with business heads to define the workforce planning, skills that will be in demand in mechatronics, battery engineering, and green tech compliance.
+Instead of waiting for vacancies to arise, the talent acquisition process starts by collaborating with business heads to define the workforce planning, skills and experience that will be in demand in mechatronics, battery engineering, and green tech compliance.
 It starts creating a roadmap to source, attract, and nurture that talent.

 Why the Distinction Matters in Staffing